 Equity has recently produced a Manifesto for Casting and a Casting Questions Card that outline how employers, agents and casting directors can ensure they are acting inclusively and within the law when they represent, audition and employ actors.

-Equity has a strong track record over past decades in campaigning against discrimination and prejudice, from campaigning against racism including colour bars and segregated audiences, to pay inequality and coining the term ‘integrated casting’ in 1967.
-Women, Disabled and LGBT+ actors playing a variety of roles is also a priority.
+The union has a strong track record over past decades in campaigning against discrimination and prejudice, from campaigning against racism including colour bars and segregated audiences, to pay inequality and coining the term ‘integrated casting’ in 1967.
+Women, Deaf and Disabled and LGBT actors playing a variety of roles is also a priority.

 We will use the campaign to:

-- Reflect our position through Equity contracts as and when they’re renegotiated
+• Reflect our position through Equity contracts as and when they are renegotiated